MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/modules/autosuggest-module/address-object.md

 ---
 title: "Address Object (Autosuggest Module) | Microsoft Docs"
-description: Describes the address object, which represents a structured address, and provides a list of related properties. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Describes the address object, which represents a structured address, and descriptions of its properties. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""